Monthly earnings up 2.6 per cent

 The public and private sector

-The wage statistics cover all employees in the Norwegian economy, in the public as well as the private sector.
-Monthly earnings in the public sector, which covers employees in central government, municipalities and health enterprises, rose by 2.3 per cent, to NOK 39 900 in 2013.
-Employees in municipalities had an increase in monthly earnings of 1.6 per cent, up to NOK 37 900 from 2012.
-For central government employees, including employees in health enterprises, monthly earnings rose by 3.6 per cent to NOK 43 100 in 2013.
+The wage statistics cover all employees in the Norwegian economy, in both the public and private sectors.
+The public sector covers employees in central government, municipalities and health enterprises.
+Here, monthly earnings rose by 2.4 per cent, to NOK 42 700 in 2015.
+Employees in the private sector had an increase in monthly earnings from NOK 42 600 to NOK 43 700 from 2014 to 2015.
+This corresponds to an increase of 2.6 per cent.

 Monthly earnings for women and men

-Average monthly earnings for men were NOK 43 700 in 2013, while corresponding earnings for women were NOK 37 500.
-This is a year-on-year increase of NOK 1 600 or 3.8 per cent for men and NOK 1 100 or 3 per cent for women.
+Average monthly earnings for all men were NOK 46 200 in 2015, while corresponding earnings for women were NOK 39 800.
+This is a year-on-year increase of NOK 1 200 or 2.7 per cent for men and NOK 1 000 or 2.6 per cent for women.

-Average monthly earnings for women as a percentage of average monthly earnings for men decreased from 86.5 per cent in the 3rd quarter of 2012 to 85.8 per cent in the 3rd quarter of 2013.
-In the public sector, there was a decrease from 88.9 to 88.5 per cent, while in the private sector the percentage increased from 84.1 per cent in 2012 to 84.2 per cent in 2013.
+Average monthly earnings for women as a percentage of average monthly earnings for men decreased from 86.2 per cent in the 3rd quarter of 2014 to 86.1 per cent in the 3rd quarter of 2015.
+In the public sector there was a decrease from 88.1 to 87.4 per cent, while in the private sector the percentage was unchanged at 84.4 per cent.

-The statistics are based on information from a sample of enterprises with a total of 1 677 262 employees in the third quarter of 2013.
+The statistics are based on information from a sample of enterprises with a total of 1 717 051 employees in the third quarter of 2015.
 The sample covers all industries except for agriculture, hunting and forestry.
-The data for these statistics have not been collected separately, but through previously published statistics for the individual industries.
-According to figures from the Norwegian Central Register of Enterprises and Establishments for the third quarter of 2013, the statistics cover about 2 390 000 employees.
+The data for these statistics have been reported under the A-ordningen system.
+According to figures from the Norwegian Central Register of Enterprises and Establishments for the third quarter of 2015, the statistics cover about 2 445 000 employees.